Greg Lewis (running back)

 Gregory Alan Lewis (born August 10, 1969) is an American former professional football player who was a running back for the Denver Broncos of the National Football League (NFL) for two seasons in the 1990s.
 He played college football with the Washington Huskies and received All-American honors and the Pacific-10 Conference offensive player of the year award in 1990.
 Lewis was the inaugural winner of the Doak Walker Award given to the most outstanding running back in college football.
+He was selected by the Denver Broncos in the fifth round of the 1991 NFL draft with the 115th overall pick.